itzdaimy/URL-tool/README.md

 A super simple URL tool
 ---
 ## 🚀 Features
 - 📂 Scraper: Copy frontend files.
 - 👁️ Monitoring: Monitor if a website is online or not.
 - 🔍 Site Analyzing: Analyze the site.
 - ⏱️ Response Time: Track site response time.
 - 📎 Embed Copier: Copy embeds (to use in Discord, for example).
+- 🧼 Clean Layout: Automatically present site content in a cleaner format.
+- 🔁 Change Detection: Detect and log changes made to websites.

+---
+V1.1
 ---

 ## **💻 Build into exe**